Rewilding together

 This project was brought to life by the energy and collaboration of:

-• Allison Berry, President of BSC PA - project initiation and co-facilitation
+• Allison Berry, President of BSC Parents’ Association - project initiation and co-facilitation

 • Jo Keeble, Tended Earth - project design, planting schedule and co-facilitation